KDE/threadweaver/docs/whymultithreading.md

 are hard to assess, and especially hard to test in laboratory environments where networks are fast and reliable and the system I/O load is generally low.
 Network operations may fail.
 Hard disks may be suspended.
-The I/O subsystem may be so busy that transfering 2 kByte may take a couple of seconds.
+The I/O subsystem may be so busy that transferring 2 kByte may take a couple of seconds.

 Processing events in objects that are executed in other threads is